labYangNJU/REG-FOCUS/README.md

-# REG-FOCUS : Regulatory Effects based on Fusion Of Chromatin and Underlying Sequences
+# REG-FOCUS (REGulatory effects based on Fusion Of Chromatin and Underlying Sequences)

 ## Introduction
 REG-FOCUS is a sequence-to-function model framework designed to predict regulatory effects of genetic variants across celltypes.